Atrioventricular Nodal Reentry Tachycardia (AVNRT) Medication

 Verapamil (Calan, Covera-HS, Verelan)

-By interrupting reentry at AV node, can restore normal sinus rhythm in patients with paroxysmal SVTs.
-This is the second-line treatment for AVNRT after emergent adenosine.
-Causes fewer adverse effects, is less expensive, and lasts longer, but action is not as rapid and hypotension, bradycardia, and a negative inotropic effect may occur; good to use in lieu of adenosine if AVNRT recurs after termination
+This is the second-line treatment for AVNRT after adenosine.
+Verapamil causes fewer adverse effects, is less expensive, and lasts longer; however, its action is not as rapid, and hypotension, bradycardia, and a negative inotropic effect may occur.
+The drug is good to use in lieu of adenosine if AVNRT recurs after termination.

 Class Summary